Deep Quadratic Hedging: Introduction

+We point out that the specific choice of the deep BSDE solver of \cite{weinar2017} is purely conventional, and we do not exclude that other solvers could be employed in the same context.
+This choice does however restrict the numerical study of the paper to Markovian models only, while the theoretical treatment of deep quadratic hedging that we provide is more general.
+Since several deep learning methods have been recently proposed for dealing also with non-Markovian models and path-dependent payoffs, such as \cite{bfz2024}, \cite{flz2023}, \cite{glp2023} and \cite{hkt2024}, we believe that our choice is not a restriction to the potential of the methodology.
+The solver proposed by \cite{weinar2017} fits well with the multidimensional Heston model considered.
+Hence, more generally, we can say that the concrete mathematical structure of the model of choice will determine a certain variation of our approach in relation to a certain variation of the solver to be employed.
+See Section \ref{sec:DeepQuadraticHedging} for a deeper discussion.

-The outline of the paper is the following: in Section \ref{setting}, we first present the probabilistic setting, a and general market model.
-To make the discussion self-contained, we devote Section \ref{sec:MeanVarTheory} and \ref{sec:LocalRiskTheory} to a presentation of mean-variance hedging and local risk minimization where we emphasize the link with the BSDEs we intend to numerically solve.
-Section \ref{sec:DeepQuadraticHedging} is where we develop our methodology: we first provide a self-contained introduction to the deep BSDE solver in Section \ref{sec:solver}, and then we apply it in Sections \ref{sec:deepMV} and \ref{sec:deepLRM} to mean-variance hedging and local risk minimization respectively.
-Section \ref{sec:multiHeston} presents the multi-factor and multi-asset version of the Heston model we use in the numerical experiments and contains some technical proofs that are needed in order to ensure the well-posedness of the mean-variance hedging strategy.
-Finally, Section \ref{sec:numerics} is devoted to the numerical experiments while Section \ref{sec:concl} concludes the paper.
+The outline of the paper is the following: in Section \ref{setting} we introduce the probabilistic setting and a general market model.
+To make the discussion self-contained, we devote Section \ref{sec:MeanVarTheory} and \ref{sec:LocalRiskTheory} to presenting respectively mean-variance hedging and local risk minimization, with an emphasis on the link with the BSDEs that we intend to solve numerically.
+Section \ref{sec:multiHeston} introduces the multi-factor and multi-asset version of the Heston model that we use in the numerical experiments, and contains some technical proofs that are needed in order to ensure the well-posedness of the mean-variance hedging strategy.
+In Section \ref{sec:DeepQuadraticHedging} we present the methodology: we first provide a self-contained introduction to the deep BSDE solver in Section \ref{sec:solver}, and then we apply it in Sections \ref{sec:deepMV} and \ref{sec:deepLRM} to mean-variance hedging and local risk minimization, respectively.
+Finally, Section \ref{sec:numerics} is devoted to the numerical experiments, and Section \ref{sec:concl} concludes the paper with some remarks.